-Looking for a dog friendly restaurant in Malta where you can enjoy a good meal with your pooch?
-Check out my list of top five pet friendly restaurants in Malta (and one in Gozo)!
+Are you looking for a dog-friendly restaurant in Malta where you can enjoy a good meal with your pooch?
+Keep reading to get my list of the top five pet-friendly restaurants in Malta (and one in Gozo)!

 Click on the restaurant names below to jump to that section or keep scrolling for the full guide!